The Ultimate Guide to Certificates of Insurance (COIs)

 How to Review a Certificate Like a Pro

-It is critical to review all COIs provided to you by your insured for accuracy and conformance to the specified insurance requirements.
-This initial review can minimize the potential of disputes, in the event a claim is filed.
+It’s critical to review all COIs provided to you by your insured for accuracy and conformance to the specified insurance requirements.
+This initial review can minimize the potential of disputes, in the event of a claim.

 Here are some important areas to check on when reviewing the COI:

-- The dates on the coverage are sufficient for the required work (make sure if the policy expires during this time range to request a new COI before the other expires)
+- The dates on the coverage are enough for the required work.
+(Make sure if the policy expires during this time range to request a new COI before the other expires)

 COI Tracking & Management

-Many companies have shabby COI collection and tracking processes at best, and non-existent, at worst.
-In fact, between 36% to 53% of small businesses are involved in at least one litigation in a given year, and 90% of all businesses are engaged in litigation at a given time, which begs the question “Why?”
+Many companies have minimal COI collection and tracking processes at best, and non-existent, at worst.
+Between 36% to 53% of small businesses are involved in at least one litigation in a given year, and 90% of all businesses are engaged in litigation at a given time, which begs the question “Why?”

-In order to prevent these costly claims and lawsuits, it’s imperative to implement a COI management process and ensure vendor compliance.
-Insurance professionals who are handling several hundred certificates of insurance and other vendor credentials do not have the bandwidth to maintain compliance standards, track expiration dates, and still complete their other job duties.
+To prevent these expensive claims and lawsuits, it’s imperative to implement a COI management process and ensure vendor compliance.
+Insurance professionals who handle several hundred COIs and other vendor credentials don’t have the bandwidth to maintain compliance standards, track expiration dates, and still complete their other job duties.

 That’s where technology comes in.
-Certificate of insurance tracking solutions, like SmartCompliance, are able to help manage all aspects of the COI process and reduce the chance of assuming unintended risk.
+Certificate of insurance tracking solutions, like SmartCompliance, can help manage all aspects of the COI process and reduce the chance of assuming unintended risk.

-With our platform, your company will be able to manage COIs and endorsements in one location, automate collection, ensure requirements are met, and eliminate manual data entry.
-Easily upload, organize, and search endorsements or COIs to guarantee insureds are compliant and ensure subrogation coverage for your company.
-Request a free demo today to get started
+With our platform, your company can manage COIs and endorsements in one location, automate collection, ensure requirements are met, and end manual data entry.
+Upload, organize and search endorsements or COIs to guarantee insureds are compliant and ensure subrogation coverage for your company.
+Request a free demo today to get started.